 - Medical/funeral expenses the estate paid

 The amounts of damages you receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
 Speak to Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.
-We can help you understand your rights and privileges as a family member of the deceased.
-Our free consultations may be well worth your while if we believe you have grounds for a claim.

 Frequently Asked Questions About Wrongful Death